Pans for Dodge, Chrysler, Jeep, Mercedes, and Mitsubishi Transmissions:

 "Obviously it (the transmission) had a bad leak.
 But... he drove it another 2500 k (Canada) including the drive to the shop 1300 k...
 When I got under the truck I noticed the crack.
 So I pulled it out.
 Put it on a engine stand to hold it upright.
 Pulled the pan off, the crack got bigger... pulled the valve body...
 The trans fell apart.
 I know the PML pan made this possible.
 The stock pan would never have held up to this."

 The gasket flange on a transmission pan is precision-machined and thick.
 It will not bend when bolts are tightened.
 And the surface is machined completely flat.
 So a PML transmission pan provides a secure, leak free seal.
-The thick flange is intended for use with the stock gaskets.
+The thick flange is intended for use with the cork, rubber cork or similar gaskets.

 Mounting hardware and a drain plug are included with the transmission pan.
 If you have PML machine a temperature sensor, a plug for the gage will also be included.